 Q: How do I use DAR?

-Browse the show guide, station list or search to find radio shows or stations.
+A: Browse the show guide, station list or search to find radio shows or stations.
 When you find something you want, click the record button which looks like this: .
 If this is your first time using DAR.fm you'll be asked to enter an email address so a personal and secure account can be created for you.
 This is where your shows will be stored.
 An email will be sent when your recording is ready.
 For more information: please watch this YouTube video.

 Q: I've forgotten my password!
 How do I log in to DAR.fm?